-I can quote you silly numbers (40,000 points for my room at Park Hyatt New York earlier this year which was selling for $1,995 per night) but even the briefest look at the redemption chart will show you that there are excellent deals out there at peak travel periods.
+I can quote you silly numbers (40,000 points for my room at Park Hyatt New York last year which was selling for $1,995 per night) but even the briefest look at the redemption chart will show you that there are excellent deals out there at peak travel periods.
 Hyatt is now the best redemption route for peak season stays in Ibiza (7Pines), Sardinia (7Pines), Santorini etc.

 How low can value go on the downside?

 By setting a fixed points price, irrespective of the cash price of the room, there will clearly be cheap days in the year when the value per point is not great.
 Now that Hyatt has introduced peak and off-peak pricing, however, it should protect your ‘pence per point’ valuation if you do choose to redeem on a night when cash rates are low.